Cowlitz County law enforcement propose body camera funding to meet state's January deadline

 The council was set to discuss the request, but not take action, at the Sept.
 7 meeting, however the meeting was canceled when four city council members walked out because the police were enforcing a state indoor mask mandate.

 In a statement to the council, Kirk said the city received a one-time allocation of $49,000 from the state to cover “legislative impacts” from the 2021 session.
-With the state funds, Kirk requested a total of $52,700 in 2022 and $101,700 each year after.
+With the state funds offsetting initial costs, Kirk requested a total of $52,700 in 2022 and $101,700 each year after.

 Cowlitz County Sheriff Brad Thurman said the county’s allocation of state funds for legislative impacts likely will cover the majority of the program’s initial costs.
 He said the department has used cameras mounted to the deputy’s vehicle dashboards for roughly a decade.